EnigmaVSSUT/Induction-2023-2nd-year/App development/README.md

 Mobile application development is the process of creating software applications that run on a mobile device, and a typical mobile application utilizes a network connection to work with remote computing resources.
 Android apps can be written using Kotlin, Java, and C++ languages using the Android software development kit.

-# Task: Create a YouTube Clone Website using React
+# Task: Create a Sudoku App

 ## Overview

-In this task, you will be creating a YouTube clone website using React.
+In this task, you will be creating a Sudoku app using Android/Flutter.
 The app should exactly show the same behaviour as a real world sudoku game.
 You can also add additional features , if you want.
 ## Requirements

 - The app must be built using Native Android or Flutter.